Skip to Content

 Emerald Lake, Yoho National Park

-Vancouver to Kamloops
+Vancouver to Hope

 Highway 1 quickly leads travellers out of Vancouver and alongside the Fraser River to agricultural lands.
-The coastal mountains grow on the horizon, with Mt Baker, a glacier-covered volcano, looming large.

 Below view of huge multi stream waterfall (Bridal Veil Falls) cascading down rockface, surrounded by tall tall trees